-(iv) Population Projection for the Draft DLR County Development Plan 2022-2028
+(iv) Population Projection for the DLR County Development Plan 2022-2028

 Table 2.5 details the low and high population projections for DLR for the Plan period 2022-2028.
-These population projections, which inform the Core Strategy of the Draft County Development Plan, are directly informed by the provisions of the NPF and RSES and are in effect a trickle down from these higher-tier planning policy strategies.
-In order to take account of the variation between plan timeframes (the County Development Plan covers the period up to 2028 whereas the RSES covers the period up to 2031) the population targets set out in Table 2.5 below incorporate 2 years (40%) of the 2026-2031 population growth timeframe.
-The residual population growth to 2031 falls outside the County Development Plan period and is therefore not included in calculating population projections for the Core Strategy.
+These population projections, which inform the Core Strategy of the County Development Plan, are directly informed by the provisions of the NPF and RSES and are in effect a trickle down from these higher-tier planning policy strategies.
+In order to take account of the variation between plan timeframes (the County Development Plan covers

+Table 2.5: DLR Core Strategy - Population Projections